 - First the ANOVA summary table for the overall F-test, testing all the independent variables simultaneously.
-In C Total, C means corrected for the sample mean. - Root MSE is the square root of Mean Square Error (MSE). - Dep Mean is the mean of the dependent variable. - C.V. is the coefficient of variation the standard deviation divided by the mean.
-Who cares? - R-square is R^2 - Adj R-sq: Since R^2 never goes down when you add independent variables, models with more variables always look as if they are doing better.
-Adjusted R^2 is an attempt to penalize the usual R^2 for the number of independent variables in the model.
-It can be useful if you are trying to compare the predictive usefulness of models with different numbers of independent variables.
+In C Total, C means corrected for the sample mean.
+The p-value of 0.0001 actually means p < 0.0001, in this version of SAS.
+It's better in later versions. - Root MSE is the square root of MSE. - Dep Mean is the mean of the dependent variable. - C.V. is the coefficient of variation the standard deviation divided by the mean.
+Who cares? - R-square is $R^2$ - Adj R-sq: Since $R^2$ never goes down when you add independent variables, models with more variables always look as if they are doing better.
+Adjusted $R^2$ is an attempt to penalize the usual $R^2$ for the number of independent variables in the model.
+It can be useful if you are trying to compare the predictive usefulness of models with different numbers of variables.

-- Parameter Estimates are the b values corresponding to the independent variables listed.
-The one corresponding to Intercept is b_0 .
+- Parameter Estimates are the b values.
 Standard Error is the (estimated) standard deviation of the sampling distribution of b.
-It's the denominator of the t test in the next column. - The last column is a two-tailed p-value for the t-test, testing whether the regression coefficient is zero.
+It's the denominator of the t test in the next column. - The last column is a two-tailed p-value for the t-test.